mediamagic/gpan/Readme.md

 	, tmpDir = '/path/to/tmp/dir'

 //all settings are optional and default to the shown values gp.init({ zoom_level:0				//panorama zoom level, default 0
 		,	tiles_prefix:'image_'   //tile image prefix, useful for montage ,	path_to_image:'panos'	//panorama will create this folder and store the panorama in it ,	output_prefix:'output_'	//prefix for the panorama image , tmp_dir: 'gpan_tmp'		//temp folder prefix
 		, pub: true					// path_to_image relative to app root or public folder })
 //each setting can be changed after init gp.set('zoom_level', 3);

-gp.savePanorama('3q57BxQpP8dNzwD0R5PIzg', tmpDir, function(err,path){
+//retrieve panorama image for Times Square, New York gp.savePanorama('3q57BxQpP8dNzwD0R5PIzg', tmpDir, function(err,path){
 	if(err)
 		return handleError(err);